visit-dav/visit/src/doc/dev_manual/Spack.rst

 Overview
 --------

 Spack is a multi-platform package manager that builds and installs multiple versions and configurations of software.
 It works on Linux, macOS, and many supercomputers.
 Spack is non-destructive: installing a new version of a package does not break existing installations, so many configurations of the same package can coexist.

 Spack offers a simple "spec" syntax that allows users to specify versions and configuration options.
 Package files are written in pure Python, and specs allow package authors to write a single script for many different builds of the same package.
 With Spack, you can build your software all the ways you want to.

 The complete documentation can be found `here <https://spack.readthedocs.io/en/latest/index.html>`__.

 The VisIt_ spack package
 ------------------------

-The spack package for VisIt_ currently only builds a subset of the libraries that build_visit builds.
+The spack package for VisIt_ currently only builds a subset of the libraries that ``build_visit`` builds.
 It builds the core libraries needed by VisIt_ and the following I/O libraries:

 * HDF5
-* Silo.
+* Silo

 The rest of the I/O libraries needed by the VisIt_ readers are currently not built.
 The expectation is that the list of I/O libraries built will grow over time.